 The Virtual Remote function allows power On/Off and source selection of the projector from your PC by using the supplied VGA signal cable.
-The utility software "Virtual Remote Tool" exclusively for the projector is required to be installed from the accompanying NEC Projector CD-ROM onto your computer.
+The utility software "Virtual Remote Tool" exclusively for the projector is required to be downloaded from our website.